-3.5.
+- 3.6.
 Sexual violence and sexual harassment can occur between two children of any age and sex from primary through to secondary stage into colleges.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or a group of children.
 Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.
-Our staff maintain an attitude of 'it could happen here.'
+Our staff maintain an attitude of 'it could happen here.' - 3.7.

-- 3.6.
 Schools and colleges have a statutory duty to safeguard and promote the welfare of the children at their school/college.
-The best response to child sexual violence and harassment are those which take a whole school or college approach to safeguarding and child protection. - 3.7.
+The best response to child sexual violence and harassment are those which take a whole school or college approach to safeguarding and child protection.

+- 3.8.
 Our planned programme of evidence-based content delivered through the PSHE curriculum is part of our whole school approach that prepares our students for life in modern Britain.
 It is delivered in regularly timetabled lessons and reinforced through the whole curriculum.
 We have planned our programme with a spiral approach to meet the needs of our pupils, considering their age and stage of development.
 Our schemes of learning build on prior knowledge with the importance of healthy relationships developed during the earlier years, and a focus on specific aspects, such as teen relationship violence, sexual exploitation, and coercion at an appropriate stage.
-Our preventative PSHE education curriculum specifically includes: - The points related to the 'Being Safe' element of DfE Statutory RSHE (see point 2.2.4 of this policy) - Teaching about healthy and respectful relationships - Teaching about what respectful behaviour looks like - Boundaries and consent - Stereotyping, prejudice, and equality - Body confidence and self-esteem - Teaching about the features of unhealthy and coercive relationships, including how to recognize an abusive relationship, including coercive and controlling behaviour - Teaching about the features of sexual harassment - The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, and honour-based abuse such as forced marriage and FGM, and how to access support - Teaching about the risks associated with sharing sexual images and the potential impacts of viewing pornography - That sexual violence and sexual harassment is always unacceptable; and how the law defines them - When, why, and how to report abuse and access appropriate support. - 3.8.
+Our preventative PSHE education curriculum specifically includes: - The points related to the 'Being Safe' element of DfE Statutory RSHE (see point 2.10 of this policy) - Teaching about healthy and respectful relationships - Teaching about what respectful behaviour looks like - Boundaries and consent - Stereotyping, prejudice, and equality - Body confidence and self-esteem - Teaching about the features of unhealthy and coercive relationships, including how to recognize an abusive relationship, including coercive and controlling behaviour - Teaching about the features of sexual harassment - The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, and honour-based abuse such as forced marriage and FGM, and how to access support - Teaching about the risks associated with sharing sexual images and the potential impacts of viewing pornography - That sexual violence and sexual harassment is always unacceptable; and how the law defines them - When, why, and how to report abuse and access appropriate support. - 3.9.
 We ensure that our academy DSL and pastoral team have oversight of the PSHE education curriculum and understand when these topics are taught, so they are prepared to support pupils who disclose or are affected by the issues raised.

-4. Parental Involvement
+4. Parental involvement

 - 4.1.
 We understand that the teaching of some aspects of the programme may be of concern to parents/carers. - 4.2.
 The content of the programme provides pupils with factual content, in line with our vision as referenced in section 1.3.
 Pupils will be encouraged to share their views, and to recognise and appreciate views which may differ from their own.
 Teachers may share their own views or beliefs where it is appropriate and relevant to the lesson content; in such instances, teachers will clarify such comments as being of their own opinion and not fact.
-Teachers will also ensure that they abide by relevant professional and impartiality guidelines in making such contributions.
+Teachers will also ensure that they abide by relevant professional and impartiality guidelines in making such contributions. - 4.3.
+Parents/carers will be regularly consulted on the content of the programme, through meetings or letters, and the programme will therefore be planned in conjunction with parents/carers.